jsaak/locale_assistant/README.md

 --------------
 <pre>
 This script understands only a limited subset of yaml.
-I had trouble instructing the yaml parser to cooperate, so i wrote a simple one, just enough to make this workflow fly Full line comments, empty lines, and comments on non leaf elements are dropped Comments on leaves are untouched
+I had trouble instructing the yaml parser to cooperate, so i wrote a simple one, just enough to make this workflow fly

+Full line comments, empty lines, staring 3 hyphens, and comments on non leaf elements are dropped Comments on leaves are untouched
 </pre>